knightjdr/prohits-viz-api/scripts/expression/README.md

 ## Output

-It will output txt files with expression data and it will output two js files with lists of all cells and tissues, for either protein or RNA.
+It will output json files with expression data and files just listing cells and tissues, for either protein or RNA.
 Files with be output to the `files` folder beneath the api root directory.

-* protein-expression.txt
+* protein-expression.json (indexed by Uniprot acc)
 * protein-tissues.json
-* rna-expression.txt
+* rna-expression.json (indexed by ENSEMBLG)
 * rna-tissues.json